py5coding/py5book/reference/py5tools_live_coding_count.md

 ## Description

 Return the number of times the live code has been updated.
 This starts at zero and increments by one each time py5's live coding system updates the code.
-If you exit a Sketch that uses py5's live coding functionality and restart it, the counter resets to zero.
-The purpose of this function is to provide people using the live coding feature with a value that changes from one code iteration to the next.
+If you exit a Sketch using py5's live coding functionality and restart it, the counter resets to zero.
+The purpose of this function is to provide people using live coding with a value that changes from one code iteration to the next.
 This isn't otherwise possible because the live coding feature will reset the global namespace each time the code is updated.

 A good use case for this is to pair it with [](py5tools_live_coding_screenshot) or [](py5tools_live_coding_copy_code) to create a unique string to name the code backup copy or the screenshot.
 This is an alternative to timestamps.